 Fraction to Decimal

-The fraction to decimal is a type of conversion that can be defined as, the process of converting a number represented in form of p/q, where p and q belong to whole numbers and q is not equal to 0 into a decimal form by either converting the denominator to a power of 10 or by long division method.
-Let us see what are the different ways of converting the fractions to decimal more precisely in this article.
+The fraction to decimal conversion can be defined as the process of converting a number represented in form of p/q, where p and q belong to whole numbers and q is not equal to 0 into a decimal form by either converting the denominator to a power of 10 or by long division method.
+Let us learn different ways of converting fractions to decimals in this article.